ab41j1t4000/Project-Ordis/DOD.md

 **Why it matters:**
 Without a stable self-concept, internal thoughts collapse into randomness.
 This keeps Ordis coherent, grounded, and “itself.”

+**Philosophical question reduced to engineering:**
+“What keeps a mind from drifting or going insane?” → A stable self-definition that doesn’t change unless deliberately updated.

 **How we’re doing it:**
 By giving Ordis a simple, stable description of who it is and making sure it sticks to it.